 Choosing Wisely, a physician-led international organization, has been introduced with the aim to control medical overuse around the world.
 Many national societies have each introduced the “Five Things Clinicians and Patients Should Question” to reduce the number of unnecessary tests ordered such as those not supported by evidence and potentially harmful to patients [4].
 However, once practicing physicians have already developed their approach in the early stages of their education, it becomes very difficult to change these practices later in their careers.
 In order to implement a long-standing solution to the problem, the issue must be targeted at the most fundamental level of training – medical school.

-The first initiative on resource stewardship in Canada was founded at McMaster University and called the SCARCE Program (Stewardship Curriculum and Audit for Residents to Cultivate Efficiency) lead by Dr. Burke.
+The first initiative on resource stewardship in Canada was founded at McMaster University and called the SCARCE Program (Stewardship Curriculum and Audit for Residents to Cultivate Efficiency) lead by Dr. Andrew Burke.
 This program focused on providing formative feedback to residents with regards to their test ordering practices and concluded that 60% of tests ordered did not have clinical utility [5].
 For example, excessive testing can occur when there is an option for daily blood work in the hospital such that it becomes so routine that no thought is added to determine whether it is necessary and clinically beneficial.
 Not only are the resources used from the health care system, but this is also harmful for the patient as frequent blood draws can lead to anemia [6].
-With the implementation of the program, Dr. Burke stated in an interview that the rates of unnecessary testing decreased by 23%, indicating that teaching in this realm has a significant impact on the resident ordering practices without compromising patient care.
+With the implementation of the program, Dr. Burke stated in an interview that the rates of unnecessary testing decreased by 23%, indicating that teaching in this realm has a significant impact on the resident ordering practices without compromising patient care [6].
 The need to address resource stewardship in medical education is now reflected in the CanMEDS 2015 Physician Competency Framework under the leader role which includes “Engage in the stewardship of health care resources” and “Allocate health care resources for optimal patient care”, as well as “Apply evidence and management processes to achieve cost-appropriate care” [7].

 Furthermore, Choosing Wisely Canada has launched a branch for medical education and recently released a list of “Six Things Medical Students and Trainees Should Question” [8].
-This list does not focus on specific medical conditions as that is addressed by the lists from the specialty societies.
 Instead, the list focuses on behaviours and approaches learned in medical training because these play a critical role in determining the practice habits of future physicians.
-Additionally, Choosing Wisely Canada has also introduced a program for medical students known as STARS (Students and Trainees Advocating for Resource Stewardship) across 17 Canadian medical schools in order to integrate the principles into the teaching curriculum at the undergraduate level through active collaboration across the country.
-The goal of this program is for students to become informed about the issues and the impact that unnecessary tests have both on the health care system and patients.
+For example, one point states “Don’t hesitate to ask for clarification on tests, treatments, or procedures that you believe are unnecessary”.
+This acknowledges that due to the hierarchy that exists within some learning environments, it may be difficult for students to voice their concerns.
+Thus, with further development in this area, it is the goal for students to be able to engage in discussion with their supervisors with regards to test ordering practises.
+Additionally, Choosing Wisely Canada has also introduced a program for medical students known as STARS (Students and Trainees Advocating for Resource Stewardship) across 17 Canadian medical schools in order to integrate the principles into the teaching curriculum at the undergraduate level through active collaboration across the country [9] The goal of this program is for students to become informed about the issues and the impact that unnecessary tests have both on the health care system and patients.
 Students educated on this topic will then be able to approach their attending physicians and engage in conversation about the usefulness of a particular test.
 Being mindful and critically thinking about ordering a test at this early stage of study will naturally carry over into their careers as future physicians.